Configuring your kubernetes cluster to self-host the control plane

 Self-hosting the Kubernetes control plane

-As of 1.8, you can experimentally create a self-hosted Kubernetes control plane.
+kubeadm allows you to experimentally create a self-hosted Kubernetes control plane.
 This means that key components such as the API server, controller manager, and scheduler run as DaemonSet pods configured via the Kubernetes API instead of static pods configured in the kubelet via static files.

 To create a self-hosted cluster see the kubeadm alpha selfhosting pivot command.